 Partnership agreements between business professionals regarding the roles and responsibilities each person will handle.

-Employees and Contractors should have a contract for the type of services and the amount of work they will perform in exchange for payment.
+Contractors should have a contract for the type of services and the amount of work they will perform in exchange for payment.

 Customers and clients may be subject to terms and conditions regarding services or products.